VinukaThejana/driver_tracker/ARCHITECTURE.md

       Number of connections<br/><br />Contains the number of listners connected to the websocket connection DriverID
-      Booking Token<br/><br />Contains the booking token that is used to send data to the given location stream Jobs
+      Booking Token<br/><br />Contains the booking token that is used to send data to the given location stream Booking ID<br /><br />The booking ID of the currently active booking under the driver Partition Number<br /><br />The partitions number that listens to the given Booking ID Jobs
         This is a set that contains all the using partitions of the all the jobs that are happening in the given moment
 ```